callejover/tiger-LMS/README.md

 1. Robbin: Login design (button and inputs/placeholders) (done)
 2. Tim A/Tim L: Login - Submit form on Enter (done)
 3. Robbin: Make attendence like loginmodule (done)
-4. Robbin: make loginmodule in mobileview 100%
+4. Robbin: make loginmodule in mobileview 100% (done)
-5. Tim L: Placsement of text for pricing and features
+5. Tim L: Placsement of text for pricing and features (done)
 6. Tim A/Robbin: menu adjusting to mediaq in all menus
-7. Kanya: Redirect weekley-evaluation to courses.html
+7. Kanya: Redirect weekley-evaluation to courses.html (done)

 ---